grpc/proposal/A76-ring-hash-improvements.md

 - If `request_hash_header` is empty, then the request hash key will be based on the xDS hash policy in RDS, which keeps the existing LB configuration for ring hash working as before with xDS.
-If the request hash key has not been set by xDS, then we will generate a random hash for the request.
+If the request hash key has not been set by xDS, then we will fail the pick.
 - If `request_hash_header` is not empty, and the header has a non-empty value, then the request hash key will be set to this value.
 If the header contains multiple values, then values are joined with a comma `,` character before